 We also learn from these verses, though it is not part of this discussion, that simply being immersed, or baptized, is not enough!
 Go back and look at Deuteronomy 18:13 which says "You must be wholehearted with YAHWEH your God!"
 Baptism is a pointless, outward act if the recipient is not "wholehearted with YAHWEH", and is truly ready to receive the Ruach!

 Simon was not wholehearted; he instead wanted to "buy" the power to infuse people with the Ruach haKodesh at his will - clearly as part of his "show."
 But the Apostle Kefa recognized him for what he was - a charlatan, a deceiver only trying to use the power of God for his own gain.
 Kefa tells the magician, "Your heart is crooked and you are completely under the control of sin."

 So in this example, can we see anything positive about magic?
 Did Kefa say "Aw, Simon, you are a great magician, and real good at fooling people, so here, let me touch you and give you the Ruach!"
 No!
 Instead, Kefa sent Simon on his way - remember Deuteronomy 18:10?
 "There must not be found among you anyone who is doing detestable things."

-You see, magic is a deception, which brings glory to the magician, not God, and no deception can be wrapped in sugar and made to be good.
+You see the deception of magic brings glory to the magician, not to God, and no deception can be wrapped in sugar and made to be good.
 Magic makes the magician seem powerful while at the same time allowing him to glorify himself in the eyes of others.
 No one deserves glory but the Creator and the Mashiyach (Messiah).
 And this is why today, magic should not be practiced or accepted in our communities.